 Generally speaking, this section is organized in ascending order of difficulty.
-So, handle it like you would a hike: gain ground when it’s easy and pace yourself when it isn’t.
+So, handle it like a hike: gain ground when it’s easy and pace yourself when it isn’t.

 You’ll be expected to be able to remember foundational, high-school-level math concepts so be sure to dust off your facilities with calculating percentages and the formula for the area of a circle beforehand.

-The Reading Section of the ACT contains four passages for you to read and respond to.
-Three of the passages will be single written pieces and one of the passages will be a pair of excerpts.
+The Reading Section of the ACT contains four passages to read and respond to.

 It is composed of 40 different questions.
 You have 35 minutes for this portion of the test.